 However, if you have a sweet tooth, then do try PEACH CINNAMON ROLLS.

 Garlic rolls are made with Pizza dough only.
 You can make pizza dough using either refined flour or whole wheat flour or a mix of both.

 Here, I have taken whole wheat flour and have added little semolina to it.
 For making pizza dough, again I used instant yeast.
 Instant yeast can be added directly to the flour and thus I mixed it in the flour only.
 But do so, only if you are sure that your yeast is good and is not lying in your pantry for long.

 If unsure about your yeast, then I would suggest that you prove it in water first.
 If it gets frothy and bubbly then this will be an assurance that your garlic rolls too would come out good.
 To proof it in water, you may refer to my post of GARLIC BREAD.

 Once the pizza dough is ready, you can use it for making any type of bread or pizza.
 Other than Garlic Rolls, you can consider making any of the following with it:

-- Whole wheat flour, salt, dried yeast, sugar and garlic powder in a big bowl and whisk nicely.
+- Take wheat flour, salt, dried yeast, sugar, and garlic powder in a big bowl and whisk nicely.